Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 The Noseless Approach

-I was skeptical until trying the ISM Adamo (now called the PN series) during a fit session.
-The difference was immediate-my weight was supported entirely by my sit bones and the forward parts of my pelvis (pubic rami), completely eliminating pressure on soft tissues.
-My first ride on this unconventional design felt bizarre but revelatory-four hours later, not a hint of numbness.
+I was skeptical until trying the ISM Adamo (now the PN series) during a fit session.
+The difference was immediate—my weight was supported entirely by my sit bones and the forward parts of my pelvis (pubic rami), completely eliminating pressure on soft tissues.
+My first ride on that unconventional design felt bizarre but revelatory—four hours later, not a hint of numbness.

 Short-Nose Integration